 Generate a random sample for a statistical question.

-Analyze data sets using measures of center and interquartile range.
+Analyze data sets using measures of center and measures of variability

 Determine the impact of sample size on variability and prediction accuracy.

 Topic C: Using Sample Data to Compare Two or More Populations